littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --Chivalry now gives +10% exp for admirals and generals.
 --Lifelong Learning now gives +10% exp gain for scientists and governors.
 --Warrior Caste now gives +10% exp for admirals and generals.
---Lifelong Learning now gives +20% exp gain for governors.
+--Royal Caste now gives +20% exp gain for governors.
 --Combat Data now gives +10% exp for admirals and generals.
 --The "Deep Code: Profiling" trait from Uplift now gives -10% leader upkeep instead of +2 leader levels.